How to Start Working Out After Sclerotherapy

 It’s just as important to know what to avoid.
 Steer clear of heavy lifting, sprinting, jumping, and contact sports until your doctor says it’s safe.
 These activities can put too much pressure on your healing veins.
 Most importantly, listen to your body.
 If you experience any new or worsening pain, swelling, or tightness, it’s a signal to slow down or stop.
 Your body is your best guide during recovery.

-The Dos and Don'ts of Post-Sclerotherapy Exercise
+The Dos and Don'ts of Exercise After Sclerotherapy

 Getting back to your fitness routine after sclerotherapy is a great goal, but it’s all about moving your body in the right way.
 The goal is to encourage healthy circulation without putting too much strain on your healing veins.
 Think of it as a temporary detour, not a full stop.
 For the first couple of weeks, your workout plan will look a little different.
 It’s less about pushing your limits and more about gentle, consistent movement that supports the healing process.